AI-Hypercomputer/xpk/recipes/Workload_create_pathways.md

 [XPK] Task: `GKE Cluster Get ConfigMap` is implemented by the following command not running since it is a dry run. kubectl get configmap golden-cluster-resources-configmap -o=custom-columns="ConfigData:data" --no-headers=true [XPK] gke_accelerator type not found in config map.
 Autoprovisioning is not enabled.
-[XPK] Task: `Check if PathwaysJob is installed on golden-cluster` is implemented by the following command not running since it is a dry run. kubectl get pods -n pathways-job-system --no-headers -o custom-columns=NAME:.metadata.name [XPK] check_if_pathways_job_is_installed 0 0
 [XPK] Task: `Find cluster region or zone` is implemented by the following command not running since it is a dry run. gcloud container clusters list --project=golden-project --filter=name=golden-cluster --format="value(location)" [XPK] Task: `Get All Node Pools` is implemented by the following command not running since it is a dry run.